FlorianBauer/sila-orchestrator/README.md

 services.
 The main goal of this client is to easily link different SiLA 2 commands together, to create an automated, continuous workflow between distinct devices.
 For a short function overview and a description on how to use this software, take a look into the [User Guide](doc/UserGuide.md).
-For the more advanced usage inside the console or a script, see the [CLI Guide](doc/CliGuide.md).
+For the more advanced usage inside a terminal, console or script, see the [CLI Guide](doc/CliGuide.md).

 ![The sila-orchestrator client](doc/pictures/sila-orchestrator-gui.png)

+## Installation

+To run this software, a installation of [JDK](https://jdk.java.net/) or [OpenJDK](https://adoptopenjdk.net/) in version >= 11 or higher is required.

+Download the latest `sila-orchestrator.jar`-package from the [Release Page](https://github.com/FlorianBauer/sila-orchestrator/releases).

+Start the sila-orchestrator GUI client by typing the following into the Terminal/PowerShell: `java -jar sila-orchestrator.jar`.

+To use the client in command-line mode (e.g. within a script), take a look into the [CLI Guide](doc/CliGuide.md).

 ### Build the Project